AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-microsoft.md

 * *[!UICONTROL Audience Video]:* (Beta feature) Shows standard video ads on the audience network.

-* *[!UICONTROL Performance Max]:* (Beta feature) Shows multiple ad types across all networks using [!DNL Microsoft Advertising] smart bidding.
+* *[!UICONTROL Performance Max]:* (Beta feature) Shows multiple ad types across all networks using [!DNL Microsoft® Advertising] smart bidding.
 Within the campaign settings, you must specify one or more asset groups, which include images, logos, headlines, descriptions, an optional call to action, and audience signals.
 The ad network automatically combines the assets to serve ads based on the channel.

 ## [!UICONTROL Campaign Details]